Frequently Asked Questions

 I saw a quilt i love on Pinterest, can you make it for me?

 Yes — but... quilt commissions might cost more than you anticipate.
-Granted it will be in your chosen colors, materials, size, and in your personal aesthetic, and it will last you a lifetime, but it won’t be comparable to just buying a quilt from a store.
+Granted it will be in your chosen colors, materials, size, and in your personal aesthetic, and it will last you a lifetime, but none is that will be comparable to just buying a quilt from a store.

 Strictly as an example of how the costs are figured, let’s imagine you ask us to make a quilt for you using AGF’s gorgeous Topiary Quilt pattern.
 You saw it, you loved it, you can’t live without it!
 We don’t blame you.
-This to make this quilt we would need:
+You want to buy the materials and give them to us to make it, great!
+To make this quilt you would need to bring us:

 • About 11 yards total of OEKO-TEX certified cotton fabric for quilt top and binding mailed to the studio from your favorite Etsy fabric shop @ 12.99/yd ($142.89 + tax)